 Using the Content-Type Builder

-Creating content using the Content-Type-Builder plugin is another way of creating APIs in Strapi.
-The Content-Type-Builder plugin helps to create content by defining the types of content in Strapi, which represent the structure of your data.
+plugin helps to create content by defining the types of content in Strapi, which represent the structure of your data.
 Strapi automatically generates RESTful API endpoints based on the defined content types.
 These endpoints allow you to perform CRUD operations (Create, Read, Update, Delete) on your data.
-You can access the API endpoints at /api/{content-type-plural}.
-For example, if you have a content type called article, the API endpoints will be available at /api/articles.
+You can access the API endpoints at /api/{content-type-plural}

 Customising the Endpoints.